HegemanLab/atomicWeightsDecimal/README.md

 Per IUPAC-CIAAW, only elements with stable isotopes are included.

-Using the an element's chemical symbol (e.g., `"H"`) as a key atomicWeightsDecimal will return a sub-dictionary as a value.
-The sub-dictionary contains two keys (1) `standard` for the atomic weight and (2) `abundant` for the atomic mass of the element's most-abundant isotope weight.
+Using an element's chemical symbol (e.g., `"H"`) as a key returns a sub-dictionary.
+The sub-dictionary contains two keys (1) `standard` for the atomic weight and (2) `abundant` for the atomic mass of the element's most-abundant isotope.

-`Standard atomic weight` or `atomic weight` refers to the weighted average mass of an elements isotope.
+`Standard atomic weight` or `atomic weight` refers to the weighted average mass of an element's isotopes.

-The `most-abundant isoptope mass` of an element is important for high resolution mass sepctromentry.
+The `most-abundant isoptope` of an element is important for high resolution mass sepctromentry.
 For biologically relevant molecules, an elements most-abundant isotope is generally the lightest isotope.
+An `exact mass` can be calculated from these values.

 Tab characters are used as whitespace in the dictionary to simplify regex manipulation.